greymatter-io/deploy-a-service/README.md

 # deploy-a-service
-Repo w/ Grey Matter configs for demos from the official docs.
+Repo w/ greymatter configs for demos from the official docs.